-(1) Conduct hearings at any place in this Commonwealth to investigate any matter referred to the committee by the Speaker, the Majority Leader or the Minority Leader.
-Referred matters shall relate to executive agencies and administrative actions and may not include matters which are:

-(a) under the jurisdiction of the Committee on Ethics;

-(b) under the jurisdiction of the Committee on Appropriations, except matters which may incidentally include information related to expenditures of public money; or

-(c) within the scope of an adopted House resolution authorizing and empowering a standing committee, subcommittee or select committee to investigate any matter.
+- (1) Conduct hearings at any place in this Commonwealth to investigate any matter referred to the committee by the Speaker, the Majority Leader or the Minority Leader.
+Referred matters shall be confidential unless the chair and minority chair agree in writing to make the referral public, must relate to executive agencies and administrative actions and may not include matters which are: - (a) under the jurisdiction of the Committee on Ethics; - (b) under the jurisdiction of the Committee on Appropriations, except matters which may incidentally include information related to expenditures of public money; or - (c) within the scope of an adopted House resolution authorizing and empowering a standing committee, subcommittee or select committee to investigate any matter.